Avoiding Internet Surveillance

 Most users have third-party cookies enabled only because they are unaware of the serious online surveillance and privacy invasion problems which result — and also because no one ever asked them whether they would like to be placed under surveillance and have their movements tracked across the Internet.

 It's likely that those few Safari users who enabled third-party cookies are unaware of the consequences of having done so.
-But at least Apple is working to enforce the privacy of the majority of its users by default.
-That's certainly more than can be said about Microsoft or the developers of Firefox and Opera.
+But at least Apple (and NO other browser vendor!) is working to enforce the privacy of the majority of its users by default.
+Sadly, that's more than can be said about Microsoft or the developers of Firefox and Opera.

 The beginning of this page invites you to take a deep breath and relax a little because, notwithstanding some functional bugs in common web browsers which we will discuss and explain, disabling these unwanted third-party tracking cookies is quick and easy.